lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

     **Figure 21:** The "Plane Plot" window, showing ``g_calibMagErr`` plotted against ``g_calibMag``.

-**3.2.** Finally, look at all 3 plots together -- the one "Sky Plot" and the 2 "Plane Plots" -- plus the "Table Browser".
+**3.5.** Look at all 3 plots together -- the one "Sky Plot" and the 2 "Plane Plots" -- plus the "Table Browser".

 * Using the mouse to "click-and-drag" their corners, the size of these windows can be adjusted so they all can be viewed simultaneously.